 A surety bond is valid for a certain length of time.
 It needs to be renewed with the surety company before it expires in order to legally stay in business.
 Fortunately, the cost for renewal is only a small fraction of the bond premium and the process is much simpler.

-Each state requires a specific bond type and bond amount.
+Each state may require a specific bond type and bond amount.
 A surety bond ensures clients that the cleaning business is legitimate and insured.
 To be sure a business is being bonded correctly, a business can contact their local business licensing agency to find out if a bond is required or not.
 Even if a business has not been notified a bond is required, the agency should still be contacted.
+Commercial Cleaning Licensing and Bonding varies by state and municipality.

 The majority of businesses across the United States are required to meet all three requirements.
 To guarantee the business needs to meet these requirements, go to the U.S. Small Business Administration’s website.
 Local and state resources can be found there.